zilishen/documentation/content/ngf/get-started.md

 {{< warning >}}
 The NodePort resource must be deployed in the same namespace as NGINX Gateway Fabric.

-If you are making customizations, ensure your `labels:` and `selectors:` also match the labels of the NGINX Gateway Fabric Deployment.
+If you are making customizations, ensure your `labels:` and `selectors:` also match the labels of the NGINX Gateway Fabric deployment.
 {{< /warning >}}

 ---